aurelilia/gelixrs/README.md

 A compiler for gelix, a simple programming language.
 Written in Rust.

-It uses LLVM to output native binaries.
+It uses the Inkwell LLVM wrapper to output native binaries.

 For more information on gelix, check out the docs directory for examples.